Chicago Sexual Abuse Lawyers

 Sexual Abuse Victim Sitting on Bed

 When you have reason to believe that someone you love is being sexually abused or assaulted, you have to act.
-First and foremost, you need to make sure you get them to safety and see that they are protected.
-If this is your child, remove them from the situation that you believe is where they’re being abused, whether that’s at the home of a friend or family member or even their school by a teacher, principal, nurse, or coach.
-Next, you can search for a “child sex abuse attorney near me” to find a dedicated legal team that’s ready to fight for you or your child.
+First and foremost, you need to make sure you get the victim to safety and see that they are protected.
+If the victim is your child, remove them from the situation or location where they’re being abused, whether that’s at the home of a friend or family member or even at their school.
+Next, you can search “child sex abuse attorney near me” to find a dedicated legal team that’s ready to fight for you or your child.

 Once they’re safe, you should carefully bring your concerns to their attention.
-Do not be surprised if they deny your claims or get angry that you communicated your suspicions to them—this is a normal reaction, even if you’ve kept thing confidential.
-If they are able to open up to you, it may be time to get the police involved.
-You can call your local police department and make a report so the police can begin a criminal investigation.
+Do not be surprised if they deny your claims or get angry that you communicated your suspicions to them – this is a normal reaction, even if you’ve kept things confidential.
+If they can open up to you, consider involving the police.
+You can call your local police department to make a report so they can begin a criminal investigation.

-Then call your sexual abuse lawyer in Chicago.
+Finally, call your sexual abuse lawyer.
 We’ll begin building a case with all the evidence we have so you can secure the compensation the victim will need to move past the damage that resulted from the abuse.

 Compensation for Sex Abuse Damage

-Victims of sexual abuse in Chicago can and should receive compensation for every damage they have suffered as a result of the abuse.
-In addition to economic damages, sex abuse claims often involve non-economic damages, which are those that do not have a financial impact on victims but need to be compensated nonetheless.
+Victims of sexual abuse deserve compensation for every damage they have suffered as a result of the abuse.
+In addition to economic damages, sex abuse claims often involve non-economic damages, such as pain and suffering and emotional distress, which do not have a financial impact on victims but need to be compensated nonetheless.

-These non-economic damages can be difficult to calculate, but our lawyers will have the tools to calculate them for you.
-These emotional damages can be just as difficult to work through as the physical ones—if not more difficult—because they can haunt you for decades.
+These non-economic damages can be difficult to quantify, but our lawyers know how to factor them into an abuse claim.
+These emotional damages can be just as difficult to work through as the physical ones – if not more difficult – because they can haunt you for decades.

 • Any medical bills related to the abuse